Submit Required Documents and Information

 Secondary School Transcript

 This is the entire transcript/report issued by your secondary school/Ministry of Education.
 This should be on school/Ministry letterhead with a school stamp and contact information of a school official, such as the Guidance Counsellor, Principal or Director.
-Grade reports/interim results may be submitted via the Document Upload Page if this is all that is available at the time of the upload.
+Please upload grade reports/interim results via the Choose>Ryerson Applicant Portal , opens in new window if this is all that is available at the time of application.
 Grades obtained from a self-serve high school web system (where available) may also be uploaded.

 If you have attended multiple secondary schools, you are not required to submit/upload transcripts from each school as long as all of your results (interim/final) are indicated on one transcript.